DavidMonteiro/heavyTech_delight_sales_report/README.md

 ## Overview

 The Heavy Machinery Company Sales Report is a Python-based program that demonstrates how sales data can be managed and visualized for a heavy machinery company.
 The program simulates a year's worth of sales, generating data such as product names, quantities, prices, and customer information.
+Then it generates a html page that will provide visual graphs and charts using plotly library for users to get an understanding of their data

 ## Features
-In this python program I make use of python libraries such as pandas and plotly
+In this python program I make use of python libraries such as pandas, plotly and io_operations

 ### Data Generation

-The data generation program creates a CSV file containing sales data for heavy machinery products.
+The data generation program (csv_generator.py) creates a CSV file containing sales data for heavy machinery products.
 It simulates transactions with varying quantities, prices, and customer details.
 The generated CSV file serves as the input for the sales report visualization.

 ### Sales Report Visualization